kkeroo/bio_processing/README.md

-# GRenMlin
+# GReNMlin

-GRenMlin (Gene Regulatory network Modeling) is a package for constructing and simulating models of gene regulatory networks.
+GReNMlin (Gene Regulatory Network Modeling) is a package for constructing and simulating models of gene regulatory networks.
 Its main modules are:

 * [`grn.py`](grn.py): supports building and modifactions of gene regulatory network models.
 * [`simulator.py`](simulator.py): supports different types of simulations of models build with [`grn.py`](grn.py).